dcszhang/accelerate_eitray/README.md

    ./EITRay
    ```

-The program will read the control files, source location, observer location, and other input parameters, perform the acoustic field calculations (using GPU-based ray tracing), and output the results including a VTK file for 3D visualization.
+The program will read the control files, source locations, observer positions, and other input parameters, perform the acoustic field calculations (using GPU-based ray tracing), and output the results including a VTK file for 3D visualization.

 ---